browndarwin231-Tech/Darwin-Software-Installation-Troubleshooting-Lab/README.md

 ## Overview

-This project demonstrates a common Windows 11 Help Desk troubleshooting scenario involving software installation, application management, repair, and removal.
+This project demonstrates a common Windows 11 Help Desk troubleshooting scenario involving software installation and application management.

-The lab walks through reviewing installed applications, managing application settings, installing software, repairing applications, configuring default apps, uninstalling software, and documenting common troubleshooting procedures performed by Help Desk technicians.
+The lab walks through locating installed applications, installing software from the Microsoft Store, verifying successful installation, reviewing application repair options, configuring default applications, and confirming the application is available to end users.

 ---